dixhuit/ansible-role-rbenv/README.md

   - "travis"

 # Whether the role should add the line `eval \"$(rbenv init -)\"` to .bash_profile.
-# If set to false you'll want to consider adding this yourself.
+# If set to false you'll want to consider adding this line yourself.
 rbenv_update_bash_profile: false
 ```